U8NWXD/vivarium/doc/reference/glossary.rst

         The flux between a cell and its environment.
 This is stored in a :term:`boundary store`.

+    Experiment
+    Experiments
+        Vivarium defines simulations using
+        :py:class:`vivarium.core.experiment.Experiment` objects.
+These
+        simulations can contain arbitrarily nested :term:`compartments`,
+        and you can run them to simulate your model over time.
+See the documentation for the ``Experiment`` class and our :doc:`guide to experiments </guides/experiments>` for more details.

     Masking
         When Vivarium passes stores to processes, it includes only the variables the process has requested.
 We call this filtering